Us.

 Standing Rock

-Randez serves as Director of Water Systems for the Standing Rock Sioux Tribe, where she ensures safe and reliable access to clean water for her community.
-Within Native Daily Network, she contributes by reviewing grants and acting as a connector to Tribes in the Midwest, bringing both technical expertise and deep relational knowledge to the work.
-She is also a Sundancer, pending her summers traveling across the region to support many ceremonies.
+In her day job, Randez serves as Director of Water Systems for the Standing Rock Sioux Tribe, helping ensure safe, reliable access to clean water.
+Within Native Daily Network, she reviews grants and helps maintain the organization’s presence and relationships in the Midwest.
+She is also a Sundancer who travels throughout the region supporting ceremony.

 The Team